New Launch Reviews RoyalGreen Review: Luxury Freehold Condo in Sixth Avenue

 If that isn’t enough to fulfil your desires (you might need to be concerned at this point), the Orchard Road and Queenstown shopping belts are just 12-14-minute drives away from the RoyalGreen!

-Firstly, there are quite a number of hospitals (which is always useful) within a 15-minute drive radius.
+Firstly, there are quite many hospitals (which is always useful) within a 15-minute drive radius.
 They include:

 Mt.
 Alvernia, Concord International, Ng Teng Fong, National University, Gleneagles, Mount Elizabeth, Mount Elizabeth Novena, Tan Tock Seng and Farrer Park Hospital.